Georgi Asparuhov

 Georgi Asparuhov Rangelov (Георги Аспарухов Рангелов; 4 May 1943 – 30 June 1971), nicknamed Gundi, was a Bulgarian footballer who played as a striker.

 A prolific forward of his generation, Asparuhov was renowned for his finishing, technique and heading ability.
 He was voted the best Bulgarian footballer of the 20th century and Europe's 40th best player of the century, a position shared with Paolo Rossi.
 Asparuhov was also nominated for the 1965 Ballon d'Or award, finishing eighth in the final standings.

 In international football, Asparuhov made his Bulgaria debut on 6 May 1962 at the age of 19.
 He made 49 appearances in total, appearing at three FIFA World Cup tournaments, in 1962, 1966 and 1970, and scoring 18 goals.

 Asparuhov's career was cut short in 1971 at the age of 28 when he died in a vehicle accident.
-Levski Sofia's stadium is named in his honour.

 Career

 Beginnings at Levski

 Asparuhov began his senior career at Levski Sofia in the end of 1959–60 season at the age of 17.
 He made his debut on 5 June 1960 in a 1–0 home loss against Lokomotiv Sofia, coming on as a second-half substitute.
 His first senior goal came during the following campaign when he scored in a 1–1 away draw against Botev Plovdiv on 28 September 1960.